maarila/four-heaps/documentation/TestingReport.md

 ## What was tested and how?

-The tests were written with JUnit, and the test coverage can be found on [codecov](https://codecov.io/gh/maarila/four-heaps).
+All the heaps have the standard heap operations: insert, return maximum value and delete maximum value.
+The operations were tested using integer values and by running the tests with various input sizes multiple times.
+The end result was then the average of the test running times.

 ## How to reproduce test results?